padarom/thunderstorm/readme.md

 ## Padaroms Update Server
-This is a simple package update server for WoltLab Community Framework packages written in PHP
+This is a simple package update server for WoltLab Community Framework packages written in PHP.

-### Server requirements
+### Server Requirements
+This server is based on [Laravel Lumen](https://lumen.laravel.com/), and as such shares the same requirements.
+- PHP >= 5.5.9
+- OpenSSL PHP Extension
+- PDO PHP Extension
-- PHP 5.6
+- Mbstring PHP Extension
-- PHAR and SQLite extensions (enabled by default)

 ## Installation
 You can manually install this server by downloading the source code and running `composer install` to install all dependencies.